-2 Insurance 3 Section 15.1.
-Group Health Insurance Benefits.
-If there are to be any changes in premiums 4 or benefit levels, the County will notify the Union.
-During the term of this Agreement, the 5 County agrees that the bargaining unit shall receive equivalent health insurance benefits as all 6 other certified bargaining units receive.
+1 ARTICLE 15 2 Insurance 3 Section 15.1.
+Group Health Insurance Benefits and Premium Cost.
+If there are to be any 4 changes in premiums or benefit levels, the County will notify the Union.
+During the term of this 5 Agreement, the County agrees that the bargaining unit shall receive equivalent health insurance 6 benefits as all other certified bargaining units receive.
 7 Section 15.2.
-Premium Cost.
-During the term of this Agreement, the County agrees that the 8 cost of the premiums for health insurance and the health insurance benefits offered to members 9 of this bargaining unit shall be equivalent to those offered to all other certified bargaining units.
-10 These changes will become effective at the ratification of this agreement and it is understood that 11 this will be retroactive back to October 1, 2017.
-The County will issue a separate payroll check/ 12 direct deposit for this payout to the members.
-13 Section 15.3.
 Disability.
-Contingent upon funding, management will make every effort to 14 offer long term disability insurance to employees, at no cost to the employee.
-15 Section 15.4.
+Contingent upon funding, management will make every effort to 8 offer long term disability insurance to employees, at no cost to the employee.
+9 Section 15.3.
 Dental Insurance.
-The Alachua County Board of County Commissioners will 16 pay eighty percent (80%) of the premium for single coverage for dental insurance effective 17 October 1, 2007.
-Employees will be responsible for one hundred percent (100%) of the premium 18 for dependent coverage of the dental insurance.
-The Alachua County Board of County 19 Commissioners will continue to pay eighty percent (80%) of the premium for single coverage if 20 funding is available.
-21 Section 15.5.
+The Alachua County Board of County Commissioners will 0 pay eighty percent (80%) of the premium for single coverage for dental insurance.
+Employees 1 will be responsible for one hundred percent (100%) of the premium for dependent coverage of 2 the dental insurance.
+The Alachua County Board of County Commissioners will continue to pay 3 eighty percent (80%) of the premium for single coverage if funding is available.
+4 Section 15.4.
 Retiree Health Insurance Subsidy.
-22 Definition - An Alachua County retiree is defined as: 23 (a) any employee who worked for the Alachua County Board of County 24 Commissioners, and 25 (b) who meets the Florida Retirement System's Pension Plan's normal retirement age 26 or service requirement for the employee's class of membership and has retired from employment with Alachua County from emp lovment with A lachua County 7. ------------------------------------- ---------- --------- -------- -------- -------- ----
+15 Definition - An Alachua County retiree is defined as: 6 (a) any employee who worked for the Alachua County Board of County 17 Commissioners, and 8 (b) who meets the Florida Retirement System's Pension Plan's normal retirement age 9 or service requirement for the employee's class of membership and has retired 20 from employment with Alachua County.
+21 The County and Union agree that Alachua County will continue to provide a retiree health 22 insurance subsidy.
+The amount of the subsidy is based on the number of years of service with 23 Alachua County at the time of retirement (three dollars (\$3.00) for each full year of service).
+24 You must have six (6) years of County employment for the subsidy.
+The minimum monthly 25 subsidy is eighteen dollars (\$18.00) (if you retire with just six (6) years of County employment) 26 and the maximum monthly subsidy is ninety dollars (\$90.00) (if you retire with thirty (30) or

-The County and Union agree that Alachua County will continue to provide a retiree health insurance subsidy.
-The amount of the subsidy is based on the number of years of service with Alachua County at the time of retirement (three dollars (\$3.00) for each full year of service).
-You must have six (6) years of County employment for the subsidy.
-The minimum monthly subsidy is eighteen dollars (\$18.00) (if you retire with just six (6) years of County employment) and the maximum monthly subsidy is ninety dollars (\$90.00) (if you retire with thirty (30) or more years of service).
-Retirees in the State's Florida Retirement System (FRS) who have entered into the Deferred Retirement Option Program (DROP) are not eligible to receive the County's health insurance subsidy until their participation in DROP ends.
-Time in DROP will not count towards years of service for the purposes of this policy.
-The approval of this retiree health insurance subsidy each year will be based on available funding.
+- 1 more years of service).
+Retirees in the State's Florida Retirement System (FRS) who have - 2 entered into the Deferred Retirement Option Program (DROP) are not eligible to receive the - 3 County's health insurance subsidy until their participation in DROP ends.
+Time in DROP will - 4 not count towards years of service for the purposes of this policy.
+The approval of this retiree - 5 health insurance subsidy each year will be based on available funding.